threader/PC-Tuning/docs/physical-setup.md

     - See [media/aio-orientation.png](../media/aio-orientation.png)

+- Configure fan curves or set a static fan speed for the CPU & case fans.
+I personally set all fans to a reasonably high, constant, noise-acceptable speed.

+- Ensure not to overload the motherboard fan header if using splitters, check your motherborad manual for the maximum current supported by each header (i believe it is usually 1A).

 ## USB Port configuration

 - Plug your mouse & keyboard into the first two ports on your first usb controller.
 This can be determined in [USB Device Tree Viewer](https://www.uwe-sieber.de/usbtreeview_e.html#download) with trial & error.
 Use the motherboard ports & avoid companion ports (indicated on the right section of the program).